A3 Printers: the Full Guide

 If you cannot afford A3 printers, but need one for your business, then renting is a viable alternative.

-Renting office printers is a good option when you are unsure about your requirements or do not have the cash to make an outright purchase.
+Renting or Leasing an office printer is a good option when you are unsure about your needs and requirements or do not have the cash to make an outright purchase.

 Renting is also a more flexible option as you can usually cancel your contract by notifying your contractor one month in advance.